zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 ### Policy configuration (Azure Redis Cache)

 Retry policies are configured programmatically by setting the options for the client before connecting to the cache.
-This can be done by creating an instance of the **ConfigurationOptions** class, populating its properties, and passing it to the **Connect** 方法。
+This can be done by creating an instance of the **ConfigurationOptions** class, populating its properties, and passing it to the **Connect** method.

 ```csharp
 var options = new ConfigurationOptions { EndPoints = { "localhost" },